 Take Latin at any level (elementary, intermediate, and advanced) or even a course in Latin prose composition.
 You will read texts based on Roman comedy while studying the fundamentals of Latin at the elementary level; prepare intermediate readings from authors such as Cicero, Sallust, Ovid, Catullus, and Apuleius; and do advanced work in epic poetry, drama, philosophy, Medieval and Renaissance Latin, and history.

-Many disciplines are related to Latin - such as art history, rhetoric, ancient history and philosophy.
-Expand your interest in Latin by taking in Greek or Roman literature in translation, mythology, classical civilization, and gender studies, or pursuing a Classics major.
+Many disciplines are related to Latin – such as art history, rhetoric, ancient history and philosophy.
+Expand your interest in Latin by taking courses in Greek or Roman literature in translation, mythology, classical civilization, and gender studies, or pursuing a Classics major.

 Lively Learning Community

 At Truman, you will find yourself collaborating with other high-caliber students in class – over lunch in the Student Union Building, on the Quad, and in the many group study areas scattered around campus.
 You can work closely with a professor on research, even as a first-year student.
 Start expanding your professional network through internships and student organizations like the Classics Club for a chance to meet like-minded peers at meetings and conferences.
-Truman has resources to insure your success, including a Language Learning Center with access to some of the most advanced language learning aids.
+Truman has resources to ensure your success, including a Language Learning Center with access to some of the most advanced language learning aids.

 Highly Transferrable Skill Set